Heroin & Pregnancy: Effects of Heroin Use During Pregnancy

 - Challenges managing stress.

-Long term or chronic heroin use can place an individual at increased risk of developing a substance use disorder, as well as significant physiological dependence and withdrawal.1,4
+Long-term or chronic heroin use can place an individual at increased risk of developing a substance use disorder, as well as significant physiological dependence and withdrawal.2,5

-Heroin use poses additional risk factors depending on the route or method in which someone is using the drug.
-Non-sterile or contaminated needles in association with injection routes of heroin use (intravenous, intramuscular, or subcutaneous use) can increase the risk of:10
+Heroin use poses additional risk factors depending on the route or method of use.
+Nonsterile or contaminated needles in association with injection heroin use (intravenous, intramuscular, or subcutaneous) can increase the risk of:6

 - HIV (human immunodeficiency disease).